The FAQs are organized in the following four categories. Click on the link that best represents your question.

 - You should request letters of recommendation from people who can attest to your ability to succeed in the MPP and in dietetics.
 You may want to consider requesting letters of recommendation from your DPD director, faculty/instructor or work supervisor.
 You should not request or submit letters of recommendation from friends or family members.

 How many letters of recommendation do I need for applying to the MPP?

-- You will need to provide names and contact information of three people who are willing to provide a letter of recommendation for you.
+- You will need to provide the names and contact information of three people who are willing to provide a letter of recommendation for you.
 We will send them an electronic letter of recommendation form to complete and return to us.

 What should be included in the letter of recommendation?

 How will people writing letters of recommendation be notified?
-Do I need to contact them and provide them a link to complete the recommendation?
+Do I need to contact them and provide them with a link to complete the recommendation?